wpeka/auction-software/README.txt

 This online auction plugin allows you to create a vendor auction marketplace on your website, allowing other users to host their auctions on your site.
 All they need to do is simply register on your auction website and list their products.
 You can then specify the percentage of commission for every single vendor.

-***See what Jennifer has to say about Woo Auction Software:***
+***See what Jennifer has to say about WPAuction software:***

 >I love the way sellers can get paid through the site.
 It is a handy and simple-to-use plugin having an integrated payment system. - Jennifer Wesley

 == Features ==

-The Woo Auction Software auction management plugin is built with scalable features - 🔥 <strong>Forward Auction -</strong> Simple forward auctions to build a variety of auction sites — antiques, art, or charity auctions.
+The WPAuction software auction management plugin is built with scalable features - 🔥 <strong>Forward Auction -</strong> Simple forward auctions to build a variety of auction sites — antiques, art, or charity auctions.
 🔥 <strong>Reverse Auction -</strong> Set up auctions to invite sellers and vendors to compete for the lowest bid price.
 🔥 <strong>Quality Assurance -</strong>Quality tested with the latest WordPress and WooCommerce versions.